CryptoPlankton/Vertcoin-Website-Testbed/content/mine.en.md

 There are plenty of guides on how to build a dedicated mining rig on the internet; if you're capable of assembling a normal desktop computer, you should be able to assemble a mining rig.
 Dedicated miners are commonly using a command-line script for starting the miner so that the miner automatically starts when the machine starts.
 Most dedicated rigs use the mining software <a href="https://github.com/tpruvot/ccminer" target="_blank">ccminer</a>, which is also included in the One-Click Miner, but without the Graphical User Interface.

+> tldr: If this all looks too complicated, use the One-Click Miner up top for Windows, it makes the whole process very easy.